Aliens Act 1793: British fears about the French refugees

+Convening of Parliament

+On 1 December 1792, in response to this crisis, the King issued a royal proclamation pursuant to section 95 of the Militia Act 1786 (26 Geo.
+3. c.
+107) that "the utmost industry was still employed by evil-disposed persons within the kingdom, acting in concert with persons in foreign parts, with a view to subvert the laws and constitution; and that a spirit of tumult and disorder, thereby excited, had lately shown itself in acts of riot and insurrection — And that, these causes moving him thereto, his majesty had resolved forthwith to embody the militia of the kingdom".
+On the same day, the King issued another royal proclamation convening the Parliament (which stood prorogued until 3 January 1793), which met on 13 December 1792.

+The act

 The act enforced that aliens be recorded upon arrival and register with the local justice of the peace.
 More specifically, those who arrived in Great Britain after January 1793 were required to give their names, ranks, occupations, and addresses.
 Even those who housed or roomed with an alien had to send similar details.

 It further held that violators of the act could be held without bail or mainprise, either to be deported or as punishment, a provision that caused critics to decry it as a suspension of habeas corpus; indeed, its sponsor in Parliament had earlier called it "a bill for suspending the Habeas Corpus Act, as far as it should relate to the persons of foreigners."

-During the war period, the Act gave an extraordinary power to the government and placed all foreigners in the country at the mercy of the government.
+During the war period, the act gave an extraordinary power to the government and placed all foreigners in the country at the mercy of the government.
 All immigrants feared deportation because of either their political views or security reasons, or, simply because they were regarded as an undesirable persons.

+Consequences

 Despite in theory being an emergency measured to be renewed annually, it remained in force for over thirty years.

-Expulsions under the Act were limited but it very substantially restricted immigration to Great Britain.
+Expulsions under the act were limited but it very substantially restricted immigration to Great Britain.
 Whilst designed for the fear that Jacobins might be hidden amongst royalists fleeing from the French Revolution, it caught all aliens coming to the country and hence had led to sharp decline in Jewish immigration to Great Britain.

+One illustrious victim of the act seems to have been Charles Maurice de Talleyrand-Périgord, who had to leave England to the USA.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116).